| |

 This short-but-sweet list contains carefully chosen unique travel gifts that either I have or I’d like to have.
 Most of them are useful at home as well as away.
 I’ve chosen items from a range of prices to suit everyone’s budget.

-I hope this list helps you find the perfect gift for the travel lover in your life!
+I hope this list helps you find the perfect gift for the travel lovers in your life!

 Disclosure: This article contains affiliate links.
 If you buy an item through an affiliate link, I will receive a small commission.
 This will not affect your price.